History of Louisiana Methodist Children’s Home

 An obvious example is that due to changes in the needs of children we have served in the last century, we are no longer an orphanage.
 In the early 1930′s, a trend began, and by the 1940′s we were providing increased care to children from broken homes.
 In 1958, this trend had so changed our program that the Board of Directors renamed the Orphanage the Louisiana Methodist Children’s Home, a name more descriptive of the needs we served.
 Most recently in 1993, the Board of Directors changed its corporate name to Louisiana United Methodist Children and Family Services, Inc.to reflect our changing role.

-Today, our children are a composite of many various backgrounds.
+Today, our children come from many backgrounds.
 They are placed in our care because of situations that make it impossible for them to live in their own homes or in foster care.
-The Home works with entire families now instead of being responsible only for an orphaned child, as was the case in our earlier years.
+Today, the Home works with entire families instead of being responsible only for an orphaned child, as was the case in our earlier years.

 The control of the Methodist Children’s Home is vested in the Board of Directors which has overall responsibility for the property, finances, and operation of the institution.
 The Board is responsible for the selection and oversight of a President/CEO.
 The Chairperson of the Board, President of the Corporation, all officers of the Board and all Chairpersons of standing committees of the Board serve as an Executive Committee and meet on call.